chuangcaleb/wtsa/_poosts/Film Reviews/Mulan II Rewrite – Beat Sheet.md

 ### 1.7 Leaving the Palace

 - The three princesses (Mei, Ting-Ting and Su) enter the carriage, hiding their faces with their fans.
 Mei drops her shoe. `None of the entourage notices (Remember, they have an entourage now).`
 - Yao deliberates, then decides to pick it for her. `Mei mutters, “You’re just the guard – it’s not your duty to do that.”
 “No, but it would be my honour.”
-Mei blushes.
+Mei blushes, "No, the honor is mine, that I would have the privillage to be escorted by a soldier who is more than his strength."
 Yao runs back, his heart racing.`
 - Shang swears their safety, `on the basis of his generalship.`
-- Mulan prods them`: she herself was matchmade to local men, but they would stay forever in a foreign land`.
+- Mulan prods them: `she herself was matchmade to local men, but they would stay forever in a foreign land.`
 - `They affirm that just as Mulan saved their kingdom with the sword, they can save the kingdom with their marriages.
 As Mulan honoured her father, they must honour the Emperor.`
 - `Mulan mulls, and starts a thought: “You know when I took my father’s place in the army, I had to sneak out without my father knowing, right?
 Oh!
-We’re going.”`
+We’re going.
+Princessess... with your sacrifices, you bring honor to us all.”`
-- As brazen as they show themselves to be, but when alone, the princesses sigh sadly.
+- As brazen as the princesses show themselves to be, now that they're alone, the princesses sigh sadly.
 - Mulan and Shang say aloud they should just about make the 3-day-deadline

 ## Act 2A